OTTAA-Project/Realiser/CONTRIBUTING.md

-# THIS IS STILL ON DEVELOPMENT SO YOU MIGHT FIND EMPTY SPACES AND/OR TEMPLATES

 # Contributing to the OTTAA Project

 We would love your help in the OTTAA Project.
 We have compiled this useful guide to all the ways you can collaborate.
 Reading it carefully before you start is important to maintain consistency in the project quality and ensure a respectful and positive environment in our community.